 Pontefract Castle was equipped for extravagant entertaining.

-The kitchen had no less than four fireplaces, a bakery with two ovens, and the scale and variety of accommodation in the numerous towers would have been almost incomparable.
-It would truly have been a castle fit for royalty - it had the considerable distinction of hosting Henry VIII, Elizabeth I and Charles I during their time.
+The kitchen had no less than four fireplaces, a bakery with two ovens, and the scale and an incomparable variety of accommodation in the numerous towers.
+It would truly have been a castle fit for royalty – it had the considerable distinction of hosting Henry VIII, Elizabeth I and Charles I during their time.

 3. Pontefract Castle was the last remaining stronghold in the English Civil War – Holding Out for Charles I, even after his execution!